Mets' Juan Soto named National League Player of the Month after red-hot June

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Thursday’s game between the Rays and the Royals:
+Here are the best bets our model is projecting for Thursday’s game between the Royals and the Mariners:

 • Spread: NBC Sports Bet is leaning towards a play ATS on the Kansas City Royals at +1.5.